-The proposed project would generate approximately 425 daily vehicle trips as determined by the City Traffic Engineer.
+The proposed project would generate approximately 1,594 daily vehicle trips as determined by the City Traffic Engineer.
 These trips would generate air emissions; however, the amount of emissions from the estimated vehicle trips would not be sufficient to create or significantly contribute towards violations of air quality standards.
 Therefore, emissions associated with the occupancy of the proposed subdivision would be less than significant.

-C. The closest sensitive receptors are single-family residences east of the project site and Skytower park located .2 miles from the project site.
-In addition, there are existing single-family residences in close proximity of the project site at the intersection of 30th Street East and Avenue K. The trips associated with the proposed project would generate emissions; however, the amount of traffic generated by the project is not sufficient significantly impact nearby intersections or roadways and create or contribute considerably to violations of air quality standards on either a localized or regional basis.
+C. The closest sensitive receptors are the single residences located along Avenue K and 52nd Street West and along Avenue K and 60th Street West.
+The trips associated with the proposed project would generate emissions; however, the amount of traffic generated by the project is not sufficient enough to significantly impact nearby intersections or roadways and create or contribute considerably to violations of air quality standards on either a localized or regular basis.
 Therefore, substantial pollutant concentrations would not occur and impacts would be less than significant.